yuchenliu-astro/yuchenliu-astro.github.io/research.md

       src: /assets/img/work/research.png
       alt: research
     description: Finding these galaxies are not enough, we would like to figure out the mechanism of their escaping.
 Try to connet the z~3 with even higher redshift to explore the reionization.......
----

-# Emission line galaxies at high redshift
+ - title: Emission line galaxies at high redshift
-HUnting for emission line galaxies with powerful space telescopes.....
+   description: HUnting for emission line galaxies with powerful space telescopes.....

-# JWST NIRISS data reduction (processing...)
+ - title: JWST NIRISS data reduction (processing...)
-JWST NIRISS data reduction pipeline optimizing.....
+   description: JWST NIRISS data reduction pipeline optimizing.....

 Here are the detailed introduction of my research interests.
 Some of them are just at the beginning stage.
 I am happy to discuss and always ready to learn new things!
 <br />